Scott, Robert Falcon

 - opponent/rival/enemy relationship with Amundsen, Roald (born 16 July 1872)

-Birth date and biography fragment from Wikipedia, gives no reference for birth date.
+Birth date and biography fragment from Wikipedia, gives no reference for birth time.

 - Lifestyle : Work : Travel for work